knexfan0011/Kinect-V2-Camera-Calibration-Data/README.md

 This was generated using the GML Camera Calibration Toolbox I found here:
 https://library.vuforia.com/content/vuforia-library/en/articles/Solution/external-camera-calibration.html

-NOTE: Calibration will vary between units, so if you need accurate calibration you need to do it yourself.
+NOTE: Perfect calibration values will vary between units, so if you need accurate calibration you need to do it yourself.
 If you only need something that's close enough, this should work fine though.

 58 images used, one A4 template